 COVID-19 Vaccination Information

-COVID vaccines are available from the Baylor Health Center now and throughout the summer.
-Click HERE or call 254-710-1010 for appointments.
+COVID vaccines are available now at the Baylor Health Center for students and employees.
+Make an appointment online or call 254-710-1010.

 Although Baylor University will not require a COVID-19 vaccination for students, faculty and staff for the fall semester, Baylor's medical team strongly encourages everyone to get vaccinated as soon as possible.
-We all want a full, normal fall experience, and the extent to which Baylor can provide this is directly dependent on the information we have regarding vaccination of the campus community over the next few months.
+We all want a full, normal fall experience, and the extent to which Baylor can provide this is directly dependent on the information we have regarding vaccination of the campus community.

 Why should I get vaccinated?

 We all yearn for a return to normal.
 Our campus community can accelerate our path to normal by getting vaccinated against COVID-19 as soon as possible.
-There are many compelling reasons to go ahead and get vaccinated now and not waiting:
+There are many compelling reasons to go ahead and get vaccinated now: